AdityaKadam1994/Tip-Calculator/README.md

 3) Select service rating

-4) Click on calculate get tip per head and total bill after tip
+4) Click on calculate to get tip per head and total bill after tip

 Click on following link to see working https://adityakadam1994.github.io/tip_calculator/